E. James Small

 model can be shot.

-using a coloured background though.
-Best to use black,
+background though.
+Best to use black, gray or white,

-gray or white, because a coloured background, even a
+because a coloured background, even a soft pastel,

-soft pastel, detracts from the model's own colour
+detracts from the model's own colour scheme and can

-scheme and can fool the eye into thinking it’s a
+fool the eye into thinking it’s a different colour

-different colour than it really is, and can also throw
+than it really is, and can also throw off the white

-off the white balance of the camera itself if you are
+balance of the camera itself if you are using the